scotthavard92/sfb_waterquality/README.md

 ## Feedback

-I welcome input and would love to hear from you if you have questions, feedback, or suggestions,
+I welcome input and would love to hear from you if you have questions, feedback, or suggestions.